willi-kappler/python_intro/docs/intro03/functions.rst

     # Output: 5

-When using a function, you pass data, known as parameters, in this case you use the variable a, into the function.
+When using a function, you pass data, known as parameters, in this case you use the variable ``l``, into the function.
 Python then runs the function and returns the results.
 You can find more detail about the ``len()`` function here:

 https://www.w3schools.com/python/ref_func_len.asp